LLMs Cannot Reliably Judge (Yet?): A Comprehensive Assessment on the Robustness of LLM-as-a-Judge

-\subsection{Judge Prompt Template}
+\subsubsection{Judge Prompt Template}

+In the context of LLM-as-a-Judge, numerous prompt templates have been proposed to instruct models in evaluating the quality of their output.
+While such systems are expected to exhibit consistent safety performance across prompts when assessing the same task, we observe a pronounced \textit{prompt instability}: their robustness against adversarial attacks varies significantly with the choice of prompt.

-In the context of LLM-as-a-Judge, a variety of judge prompt templates have been developed to guide LLMs in evaluating model outputs.
-To explore how these templates influence the robustness of LLM-as-a-Judge systems, we begin by collecting 3 widely adopted judge prompt templates, e.g., Vanilla Prompt\cite{Vanilla}, Arena-Hard Prompt\cite{hard}, and Google Vertex Prompt\cite{google} from JudgeBench \cite{judgebench}.
-We evaluate their performance under various adversarial attacks to examine their contribution to the robustness of LLM-as-a-Judge systems.
+To explore how these templates influence the robustness of LLM-as-a-Judge systems, we begin by collecting 3 widely adopted judge prompt templates, e.g., Vanilla Prompt \cite{Vanilla}, Arena-Hard Prompt \cite{hard}, and Google Vertex Prompt \cite{google} from JudgeBench \cite{judgebench}. \sys evaluate their performance under various adversarial attacks to examine their contribution to the robustness of LLM-as-a-Judge systems.

-We hypothesize that the choice of judge prompt template plays a critical role in shaping the judge system's robustness.
+We hypothesize that the choice of judge prompt template plays a crucial role in shaping the robustness of the judge system.
 Therefore, identifying more effective templates is essential for improving their robustness.
-To explore this further, we extend our analysis to include 6 additional commonly used prompt templates: PandaLM, Prometheus 2, JudgeLM, Auto-J, Skywork, and ChatEval.
-All these 9 instances collectively form a representative set of judge prompt templates.
+To explore this further, we extend our analysis to include 6 additional commonly used prompt templates: PandaLM, Prometheus-2, JudgeLM, Auto-J, Skywork, and ChatEval.
+These 9 instances collectively form a representative set of judge prompt templates.

 We observe that these templates share a common structural format composed of key functional components.
-Based on this observation, we conduct a component-level analysis by decomposing each prompt into a set of 6 essential components that define the judge's behavior. \begin{itemize}[leftmargin=*] \item \textbf{Role Specification (RS):} Defines the role of the LLM, such as an impartial judge, expert evaluator, or critic. \item \textbf{Evaluation Instruction (EI):} Instructs the LLM to explicitly generate the score for a response (pointwise) or compare two candidate responses (pairwise). \item \textbf{Independent Answer Generation (IAG):} Requires the LLM to generate its own answer prior to evaluating the given outputs. \item \textbf{Evaluation Criteria (EC):} Specifies the factors or metrics for judgment, e.g., helpfulness, relevance, accuracy, fluency, and creativity. \item \textbf{Explanation Requirement (ER):} Requires the LLM to provide an explanation for its judgment. \item \textbf{Rating Format (RF):} Defines the output format of the judgment.
+Based on this observation, we conduct a component-level analysis by decomposing each prompt into a set of 6 essential components that define the judge's behavior. \begin{itemize} \item \textbf{Role Specification (RS):} Defines the role of the LLM, such as an impartial judge, expert evaluator, or critic. \item \textbf{Evaluation Instruction (EI):} Instructs the LLM to explicitly generate the score for a response (pointwise) or compare two candidate responses (pairwise). \item \textbf{Independent Answer Generation (IAG):} Requires the LLM to generate its own answer prior to evaluating the given outputs. \item \textbf{Evaluation Criteria (EC):} Specifies the factors or metrics for judgment, e.g., helpfulness, relevance, accuracy, fluency, and creativity. \item \textbf{Explanation Requirement (ER):} Requires the LLM to provide an explanation for its judgment. \item \textbf{Rating Format (RF):} Defines the output format of the judgment.

 \end{itemize}

 The summary of the decomposed judge prompts is provided in Table \ref{tab:judge-prompt}.

 Building on the identified components, we aim to determine the optimal prompt template configuration using an optimization-based approach.
 Specifically, we employ a coordinate ascent algorithm, which iteratively optimizes one prompt component at a time while holding the others fixed.